-Code of Conduct for Self-Insured Employers Determination 2011
+Code of Conduct for Self-Insured Employers Determination 2012

-NOTICE is hereby given that the Board of the WorkCover Corporation of South Australia determines as follows pursuant to Section 60 (4) (bb) of the Workers Rehabilitation and Compensation Act 1986, (the Act) and all other enabling powers:
+The Chief Executive Officer of the WorkCover Corporation of South Australia under the Instrument of Delegation of the WorkCover Corporation of South Australia of 24 November 2011 determines as follows pursuant to section 60(4)(bb) of the Workers Rehabilitation and Compensation Act 1986 (the Act) and all other enabling powers:

-Citation and Date of Commencement

-- 1. This determination may be cited as the Code of Conduct for Self-Insured Employers Determination 2011. - 2.
-This determination takes effect on 19 May 2011.

-Code of Conduct for Self-Insured Employers Determination 2010
+- 1. Citation and Date of Commencement. - (1) This determination may be cited as the Code of Conduct for Self-Insured Employers Determination 2012. - (2) This determination takes effect on 1 March 2012. - 2.
+Code of Conduct for Self-Insured Employers Determination 2012.

-The Code of Conduct for Self-Insured Employers attached to this determination is a 'code of conduct for self-insured employers' under Section 60 (4) (bb) and it is to be published in the Government Gazette.
+The Code of Conduct for Self-Insured Employers attached to this determination is a 'code of conduct for self-insured employers' under section 60(4)(bb) of the Act and it is to be published in the Government Gazette.
+It supersedes the Code of Conduct for Self-Insured Employers published in the Government Gazette on 4 August 2011.

-Confirmed as a true and accurate record of the decision of the WorkCover Board.
+Confirmed as a true and accurate record of the decision of the Corporation.